 – Once the onions have slightly began to brown, add the spices and continue to sauté for 5- 8 minutes.
 Allowing them to sauté for a while helps to bring out the flavour of the onion and spices better

-– Add 1 and 1/2 cups of the oats and and the sunflower seeds to a food processor and blend until you reach a crumbly flour like consistency
+– Add the 1 and 1/2 cups oats and and 1/4 cup sunflower seeds to a food processor or blender and blend until you reach a flour like consistency

-– Next add the tomato paste, hemp hearts, and chickpea flour.
-Continue to process for 1 minute or until well combined
+– Next add the tomato paste and continue to mix well

-NOTE: The “right texture” should be well mixed (not too chunky), and fairly easy to flatten into patties (aka not super sticky)
+NOTE: The “right texture” should be well mixed (not too chunky), and fairly easy to flatten into patties (aka not super sticky to your hands).
+You can taste test the batter to see if it needs more salt.

 – Once you reach the perfect consistency, flatten the burgers into patties to be approx. 1/2 an inch thick with a 3 inch diameter